Skip to content

 How GetCompress Stays Private and Secure

-How GetCompress processes files on your Mac, when it uses the network, and how that compares to Preview and online tools.
+How GetCompress processes files on your Mac with local-only encoding, when the app may use the network, and how that compares to Preview and online tools.

 By Petr Samokhin